InfarcT69/Touch-The-Love/README.md

 # TouchButtons-for-Love
-Just a library to quickly and easily create tactile buttons
+Just a library to quickly and easily create tactile buttons and mouse clickable buttons
 # Start
 Put the ``touchbuttons.lua`` file in your project
 ```lua